paddysplace/paddysblog-v3/_drafts/20-things-i-d-tell-20-year-old-me.md

     ![](https://res.cloudinary.com/paddysplace/image/upload/v1627250397/blog/undraw/undraw_Social_media_re_w12q_dbdqwh.png)
  9. **Don’t worry about what others think or about what they are doing**

     Don't look at other people and compare what they have or want to you.
 You are not them and they are not you.
 They may drive a big, fast car and you trundle around in a 1L city car.
 It doesn't matter.
 10. **It’s ok to get out of your comfort zone sometimes**

+    Actually it's probably healthy.
+Don't stay in your own safe little bubble.
+You'll become more confident and able to cope with the world around you if you live in it just a little sometimes.
 11. **You are not your thoughts, you are the thinker of your thoughts**

+    Your own mind can be your worst enemy at times.
+Seeds of doubt and self hate can grow and fester given enough time and energy.
+It's a cliché to "think positive" but there's also some truth in it.
+Try and not let the negative thoughts win so much.
 12. **Always choose kindness**

+    Another one I don't really need to tell myself.
+But this includes everyone and everything in life.
+People as well as animals.
-13. **Spend more time together**
+13. **Spend more time together** I cannot stress this enough.
+Make more time for family.
+Even if you have to do all the hard work.

     ![](https://res.cloudinary.com/paddysplace/image/upload/v1627250397/blog/undraw/undraw_fatherhood_7i19_hysxfi.png)

+    They're not always going to be there.
+And when they're gone you will have regrets about things left unsaid.
 14. **Everything happens for a reason**
 15. **Focus on one thing at a time.
 You can have it all but not all at once**
 16. **It's OK to be unsure about your purpose in life**